tmpfs/trucks/packages/transform-skate/doc/readme/overview.md

 <? @exec {javascript} node doc/readme/overview-template.js ?>

-Note that whitespace in the source template is normalized by default and that support for template literals needs to be enabled when compiling.
+Note that whitespace in the source template is normalized by default.

 The compiler then creates a map of component identifiers to template render functions: